controlshift/website-v2/_posts/2021-03-04-⚡-lighting-fast-pages.md

 **Just the Beginning**

 While we've already made significant changes, we see this work as a continuous process of constant improvement.
-It's sometimes easy while using a new laptop on high speed internet to ignore page performance, but many of our customers' supporters are visiting the platforms we host on mobile devices over 3G and it's critical that sites and products for activism strive to perform well for those audiences too.
+It's sometimes easy while using a new laptop on high-speed internet to ignore page performance, but many of our customers' supporters are visiting the platforms we host on mobile devices over 3G.
+It's critical that sites and products for activism strive to perform well for those audiences too.